mwill20/Trust-Bench-SecureEval-Ops/Project2v2/README.md

 Both `report.json` and `report.md` include these values (the Markdown output renders a metrics table by default).

+## MCP Server (Scope Decision)

+Trust_Bench Project2v2 prioritizes deterministic, offline-capable tools orchestrated by LangGraph.
+To keep evaluations reproducible and avoid external runtime dependencies, the prior MCP server has been **intentionally deprecated** for this version.
+All required tool integrations (3+) are provided as direct Python callables used by agents.
+MCP can be reintroduced later if cross-client interoperability (Claude Desktop/Cursor) is needed, but it is **not required** for Module 2 compliance.

 ### Trust_Bench_Clean Analysis (Collaborative Assessment)
 - **Overall Score:** ~30/100 ("needs_attention")
 - **Security:** 5 potential secrets detected → Influences other agents